tszirr/CMake/Help/variable/CMAKE_CXX_KNOWN_FEATURES.rst

 C++ compiler.
 If the feature is available with the C++ compiler, it will be listed in the :variable:`CMAKE_CXX_COMPILE_FEATURES` variable.

+See the :manual:`cmake-compile-features(7)` manual for information on required and optional compile features.

 The features known to this version of CMake are:

 ``cxx_delegating_constructors``